Behavioral Theory Or Behavioral Psychology? How Behavior And Personality Intersect

-What Exactly Is Behaviorism?
+What Is Behaviorism?

-Behavior theory is a psychological framework with which to examine and explain human beings.
-Some psychologists might delve into matters of the unconscious or refer to aspects of humanity that are wholly internal and do not display outward characteristics.Behaviorism neglects this definition of psychology.
+Behavior theory is a psychological framework used to examine and explain human psychology.
+Some psychologists might explore matters of the unconscious or refer to aspects of humanity that are wholly internal and do not display outward characteristics.
+However, behaviorism neglects this definition of psychology.

-In behaviorism, the behavior is explained through actions rather than resorting to an examination of intrinsic or internal motivators.
-Addictive behavior, then, is not likely to be attributed to a history of trauma or severe insecurity but is more likely to be attributed to a system of pleasure, reward, and the motivations governing actions.
+In behaviorism, a behavior might be explained through actions rather than resorting to an examination of intrinsic or internal motivators.
+For instance, through the lens of behaviorism, addictive behavior may be less likely to be attributed to a history of trauma or severe insecurity.
+Instead, it may be attributed to a system of pleasure, reward, or the motivations governing actions.

 How Does Behaviorism Impact Will And Personality Determination?

-Personality may be seen as a construct based wholly upon surroundings, which means that humans are entirely shaped by culture, societal conditions, and upbring rather than carrying with them any sort of foundational self, which is then influenced by surroundings.
-In this theory, children are blank slates upon birth and gradually become distinct personalities.
+Personality may be seen as a construct based upon surroundings, meaning humans are often shaped by culture, societal conditions, and upbringing rather than carrying a foundational self which is then influenced by surroundings.
+In this theory, children are blank slates upon birth and gradually develop distinct personalities.

-Is There A Middle Road?
+Is There A Combination?

 Is Behaviorism Useful?

-For some people, external motivators are actually extremely powerful in creating the ideal conditions for a personality or mood disorder.
-For others, internal issues are of greater import.
-Still, for others, the contributing factors are of both internal and external consequence, and a multi-layered approach is the best way to treat symptoms of mental illness.
+For some people, external motivators are compelling in creating the ideal conditions for a personality or mood disorder.
+For others, internal issues are of greater importance.
+For many, contributing factors are internal and external, and a multi-layered approach may be the best way to treat mental health symptoms.

 Behavioral Psychology's Popularity